puppetlabs/puppet-rfc/arm-3.puppet_templates/puppet_templates.md

 having declared parameters or not.

 Also note that it is not possible to pass qualified names (they can not be set in a local scope).
-Thus, if there is a desire to shadow a name, the template should be designed to take an (unqualified) parameter and it is the callers responsability to override a default setting as in the following example:
+Thus, if there is a desire to shadow a name, the template should be designed to take an (unqualified) parameter and it is the callers responsibility to override a default setting as in the following example:

-    <%- ($foo = $some::where::foo) -%>
+    <%- |$foo = $some::where::foo| -%>

 Now, a user will get the default `$some::where::foo` or can pass an overriding value for `foo`.

+When a templates does not declare parameters, any parameters given in a hash in the call to `epp` or `inline_epp` are added to the template's scope, and they may shadow variables in the defining and global scopes.

 Declaring Template Parameters
 -----------------------------

-It is possible to declare required and optional parameters (with default values) inside the template by starting the template with a parenthesized parameters list in the same fashion parameters are declared for a `define`.
+It is possible to declare required and optional parameters (with default values) inside the template by starting the template with a pipe separated parameters list in the same fashion parameters are declared for a `lambda`.

 Since the "call" passes arguments by name instead of by position it is allowed to place required and optional parameters in any order (although the convention is to place optional parameters last).

-    <%- ($x, $y, $z = 'unicorn') -%>
+    <%- |$x, $y, $z = 'unicorn'| -%>
     Here are your values: <%= $x %>, <%= $y %>.
 Don't forget to feed the <%= $z %>

 In this example, the template is declared to take three parameters, the required `$x` and `$y`, and the optional `$z`, which if not given is assigned the value `unicorn`.

 Note the use of `<%-` and `-%>` which suppresses the leading and trailing whitespace (if there is leading whitespace before the epp tag containing the parameters they are not recognized as parameters to the EPP template and will result in a syntax error).

+As stated earlier, access to variables in the defining scope is not available when parameters are declared.

 Nesting
 -------